General (Denmark): History

 The rank can be traced back to 24 October 1567, when Daniel Rantzau was made "Captain general and Field commander" (generalkaptajn og feltoberst) by Frederick II.
 Until the Thirty Years' War, the rank was known as "uppermost general" (general-øfverste).

 Since Denmark used German as the official command language, and was using heavily inspired German ranks, and the rank was later made service specific, with "General of the infantry" and "General of the cavalry".
 On 25 May 1671, the ranks were codified, by King Christian V, with the publication of the Danish order of precedence.
 Here generals of the branch were placed below Lieutenant field marshal (Feltmarskal Lieutenant), and above the noble rank of Count and the military rank of Lieutenant general.

 Following the 1842 reform, the field marshal ranks were removed, making full general the highest rank and exclusive for the King and Hereditary Prince Ferdinand.
 As part of the Army Reform of 1867, the ranks of Major, Lieutenant colonel were removed and only a single "General" rank was kept.
 After the 1880 reform, the general officer ranks were reintroduced.
 Commanding generals of the 1st and 2nd General Command were made Lieutenant generals while everyone else were made Major general.
+(Note: Officers who were promoted between 1867–1880, were still referred to as general after 1880, rather than major general.)
 Again making the general exclusive for royalty.

 With the creation of the Danish Defence and Defence Command, it was decided that officers promoted to Chief of Defence, be given the rank of general or admiral.
 At the same time, the rank of general was also adopted as the highest rank for the newly created independent air force.